-- 1. Observatorio de la Infancia (Childhood observatory) publishes data based on figures from statistics of Boletín de Datos Estadísticos de Medidas de Protección a la Infancia (Number 21.
+- Observatorio de la Infancia (Childhood observatory) publishes data based on figures from statistics of Boletín de Datos Estadísticos de Medidas de Protección a la Infancia (Number 21.
 Data 2018.
 Ministry of Health, Consumption and Social Welfare). - 2.
 Economic and financial Report.
 State budget 2019 - 3.
-Source: Data on the child protection system of Catalonia (February 2020) - and Social Services, IMSERSO) - 5.
+Source: Data on the child protection system of Catalonia (February 2020) - 4.
+According to the Statistical Information of the System for Autonomy and Attention to Dependency (Institute for the Elderly and Social Services, IMSERSO) - 5.
 Also IMSERSO has data on the situation of Social Services for the Elderly in Spain (December, 2018), with national statistical data and per region. - 6.
 Observatorio Asturiano de Servicios Sociales - 7.
 Monitoring the Deployment of the Dependency Law.
 History and evolution of dependency data in Catalonia (4Q 2019) - 8.
 Good practices in Cohousing - 9.
 MOVICOMA is a research project that studies the development and impact of the collaborative housing movement for older people in Spain. - 10.
 According to the Statistics Section of the General Council of the Judiciary.